haskell-serbia/tutorials/dependent_types.md

  f False = "abc"
  ```

-Ok enough with the theory, let's look at a "simple" example using real code and singletons technique.
+Ok enough with the theory, let's look at a "simple" example using real code and singleton technique.
 We will use dependent types to prevent wrong behaviour of a simple web app.

 ```